Exopandora/KardExoTools/README.md

 ## Comfort features ##

-* Print death location upon respawn
+* Print death location upon death
-* Crops can be harvested with a right-click when fully grown
+* Crops can be harvested with right-click when fully grown
+* Leashes can be picked up from leash knots (hold shift to drop like vanilla)

 ## Commands ##